NikitaPishel/live-sim/misc/texts/manuals/manual-short.md

 ```
 *src/server/model/genome.py*

-We've got a super class *Neuron*, which defines 2 the only parameters that are same for all neurons, not depending on whether they are internal, inputs, or outputs. other child classes define only function inputs.
+We've got a super class *Neuron*, which defines 2 parameters that are same for all neurons, not depending on whether they are internal, inputs, or outputs. other child classes define only function inputs.

 ```python
 class Sensor(Neuron):